-If part of your month’s food storage is in the freezer, you’re looking at 24 – 48 h ours and it’s gone.
+If part of your month’s food storage is in the freezer or a chest freezer, you’re looking at 24 – 48 h ours and it’s gone.
 What then?

 If part of your food storage requires cooking or boiling, how are you going to do that without electricity?
 Got what you need in that department?

 How much food do you have that doesn’t necessarily require cooking?
 Enough for a month?